mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Makhidkarun is one of three Megacorporations (Naasirka and Sharurshid being the others) that have their origins in the First Imperium.
-None was exactly a corporation during that period; they were termed ‘Bureaus’, each of which was responsible for overseeing a part of the Ziru Sirka.
+None was exactly a corporation during that period; they were termed 'Bureaus', each of which was responsible for overseeing a part of the Ziru Sirka.
 Economic activity was one of the key means by which the Vilani Imperium maintained its control over subject worlds, so the Bureaus were heavily involved in trade, commerce